mahrud/mahrud.github.io/index.md

 </div>

 ### About me
+I am currently a postdoc in [Bernd Sturmfels's](https://www.mis.mpg.de/nonlinear-algebra) group at MPI MiS in Leipzig, Germany and <br/> in 2025 I will join [McMaster University](https://math.mcmaster.ca/) in Hamilton, Ontario as a Britton postdoctoral fellow.

 I obtained my PhD from University of Minnesota in May 2024, advised by [Christine Berkesch].

-I am now a postdoc at the [Nonlinear Algebra](https://www.mis.mpg.de/nonlinear-algebra) group at MPI MiS in Leipzig, Germany and <br/> in 2025 I will join [McMaster University](https://math.mcmaster.ca/) in Hamilton, Ontario as a Britton postdoctoral fellow.
+{% comment %}
+Before that I was an undergraduate at UC Berkeley.
+{% endcomment %}

 My CV is [here](mahrud.pdf), and here are some recent updates/plans:
 {% comment %}